certnotes/certnotes.github.io/README.md

 ## License

-No `LICENSE` file is present, so reuse permissions are not explicitly granted.
+No `LICENSE` file is currently present, so reuse permissions are not explicitly granted.